lucamartucci/lucamartucci.github.io/_posts/2019-08-10-LearnCrypto01.md

 2. **Bob must have a secret from Eve.
 In fact, Alice and Bob must share a secret $s$ not known to Eve.**
 This may not hold as previous.
 Why?
 Because now Eve is bounded in PPT, she is not allowed to do the previous iterative method.
 For now I think this is intuitive, maybe we can see more formal arguments (proofs) in later notes.

 In summary, two things might be improved from the relaxation of assumptions.
 First, Bob may not need a secret from Eve.
-Second, the length of secret key may nbe shorter than message length (overcoming shannon's barrier).
+Second, the length of secret key may be shorter than message length (overcoming shannon's barrier).